 - Making sure that the images you include in emails are not blocked.
 As Mailigen strives to provide top-notch email marketing services, we have come up with the Inline Images feature that will help you deal with this.

 - Working on your call to action, so that your clients know what you want them to do and how they will benefit.

 In other words, try making the campaign as attractive as possible, so that the recipients have a reason to click! click! click! and reach your preferred destination – your website or designated landing page.

 Your CTR in Your Palm

 Your Mailigen account holds all the relevant statistics on your email campaigns, email click-through rate included.
-CTR data can be found in Email Campaign Reports under Link Statistics.
-There you’ll be able to look at the hard numbers, as well as find information on which links received most clicks in a particular email campaign.
+CTR data can be found in Email Campaign Reports under Email Click Statistics.
+If you have automated email series, you can see this data separately for every email, if you click on Automation Reports tab.
+There you’ll be able to look at the hard numbers, as well as find out which links received most clicks in a particular email campaign.
 Furthermore, you’ll find information on the clickers themselves – their email domains, where they are located and what devices and browsers they use.